Manual Medical Review Process for Therapy Claims

 Medicare Part B Services

-Note: On April 16, 2015, the President signed into law the Medicare Access and CHIP Reauthorization Act of 2015, which temporarily extends the therapy cap exceptions process and modifies the manual medical review process for therapy services through December 31, 2017.
+Note: On April 16, 2015, the President signed into law the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), which temporarily extends the therapy cap exceptions process and modifies the manual medical review process for therapy services through December 31, 2017.
 In the meantime, providers should continue to apply the KX modifier on claims above the therapy cap.
 Additional information on handling claims approaching and exceeding the $3,700 threshold will be posted on this webpage.
 Please continue to monitor this site or sign up

 for ASHA Headlines for updates on